- The retirement bucket strategy is an investment plan to optimize how people invest and drawdown on their funds, regardless of market conditions.

 Using Annuities To Bucket for Retirement

 Annuities can be a great way to power the income-generating capacity of a mid-term bucket.
-The most appropriate products are deferred fixed annuities, however, deferred fixed indexed annuities can also be sensible.
+The most appropriate products are deferred fixed annuities, however, deferred fixed index annuities can also be sensible.

 The key is to make sure you do business with well-capitalized insurance companies that have a history of offering economical products with competitive crediting rates.
 If you do that, annuities can be a very efficient way to generate guaranteed income over the mid-term, as well as the long-term, if an “income for life” rider is desired.